JamesDConley/EasyAlign/README.txt

-Thanks for using EasyAlign!

-This software can align python lists of any objects that can be compared with the '==' operator (Notably, strings!)

-To use it

-Thanks for using EasyAlign!
+Thanks for using EasyAlign! :)

 This software can align python lists of any objects that can be compared with the '==' operator (including strings!)